Ecotricity logotype 0345 555 7100

 As the proposed generation capacity exceeds 50 megawatts (MW), Heckington Fen Solar Park is classified as a Nationally Significant Infrastructure Project (NSIP).
 The consenting regime for NSIPs comes under the Planning Act 2008 (the Act) and requires Ecotricity to apply for a Development Consent Order (DCO).

-Ecotricity (Heck Fen Solar) Limited (the Applicant) intends to submit an application for a DCO under Section 37 of the Act to the Planning Inspectorate (PINS).
-The Application will be examined by PINS – the independent body responsible for examining NSIPs – who will make a recommendation on the application to the Secretary of State (SoS).
-The SoS makes the final decision on a DCO application, this is expected to be mid-2024.
+Ecotricity (Heck Fen Solar) Limited (the Applicant) submitted an application for a DCO to the Planning Inspectorate (PINS) in February 2023.
+The Application has been examined by PINS – the independent body responsible for examining NSIPs – who will make a recommendation on the application to the Secretary of State (SoS) by 20 May 2024.
+The SoS makes the final decision on a DCO application, this is expected to be three months after the recommendation has been issued.

 Heckington Fen Ongoing Consultation timeline